StevenMDixon/IJScript/Tips.md

-# Tips on Writing BadJavaScript
+# :mortar_board: Tips on Writing BadJavaScript

 Welcome to the tips section hopefully this will help you write some aweful javascript code.